angular/angular.io/README.md

 ## Code Sample Development

 All documentation is supported by sample code and plunkers.
-Such code resides in the `public/docs/_examples` directory, under chapter-specific directories, further divided by language track.
+Such code resides in the `public/docs/_examples` directory, under page-specific directories, further divided by language track.

 For example, the TypeScript QuickStart sample is in `public/docs/_examples/quickstart/ts`.